TeleSign/csharp_telesign/README.md

     `dotnet new console -o SendSMS`

 3. Install the Telesign SDK using the dotnet CLI.

+   `dotnet add package Telesign --version 2.2.5`

    Once the SDK is installed, you should see a message in the terminal notifying you that you have successfully installed the SDK.

-   `dotnet add package Telesign --version 2.2.5`

-4. Reference the SDK in the .cs file for your project using this statement:

-    `using Telesign;`

 > **NOTE:**
 >